Benign prostatic hyperplasia (BPH), or enlarged prostate, is a common condition in men.

 For example, elderly men with acute urinary retention who are in poor overall health and unable to undergo more aggressive BPH treatments may benefit from the prostatic stent.
-These aggressive BPH treatments include transurethral resection of the prostate (TURP).
+These aggressive BPH treatments options include transurethral resection of the prostate (TURP).
 Prostatic stents are used instead of an indwelling catheter.

 The main premise behind the use of a cylinder-shaped device in the treatment of BPH is to preserve the luminal patency of hollow structures.
 This tiny, spring-like device pushes back the surrounding prostate tissue to widen the urethra.

 Prostate stents are not a long-term solution, in most cases.
 For some men, they may not work.
 The success rate ranges from 50% to 90% of figures show, depending on the prostatic stent type.
 Yes, there are more of them!
 Some men may experience complications after undergoing this procedure.

 The use of stents in the treatment of BPH is not a novel approach.
 Prostatic stents have been used since 1980.
 Over time, they have evolved significantly.
 Nowadays, different materials are available.
 The degree of urothelial reaction generated along with the shape of stents has also improved.
 As the prostate stents evolve, the degree of complications can decrease.

 Thanks to their potential to improve BPH symptoms, these devices may prevent complications such as bladder stones and other more serious consequences.

 However, prostatic stenting in the United States became an option for BPH treatment later than elsewhere.
 Why?
 It’s primarily because of the strict regulatory forces governing the use of these devices.
 Prostate stenting is a minimally-invasive procedure with important benefits, such as:

 - It’s fast